FranciDona/meowbook/README.md

 - Home page
 - Book selection page
 - Your main reading page with option to set background music
-- A scene selection page
+- A chapter/scene selection page